andrewhead/StackSkim/notes/planning/rel1.md

                 * What does this piece of code do?
 (Stolee et al., Sadowski et al.)
                 * Where is the referenced code defined?
 (Sadowski et al., Sillito et al.)
                 * What does this output mean?
 (Ko et al. "understanding")
-                * What's going wrong with this piece of code (Stolee et al., Sillito et al. subgraphs, Ko et al. "understanding")
+                * What's going wrong with this piece of code (Stolee et al., Sillito et al. subgraphs)
                 * What data is being modified /operated upon in this code?
 (Sillito et al.)
             * Building up a bigger picture
                 * What other code is this related to?
 (Sillito et al.)